Shaken baby syndrome is a severe form of child abuse caused by violently shaking an infant or child.

 Shaken impact syndrome; Whiplash - shaken infant; Child abuse - shaken baby

-Carrasco MM, Woldford JE.
+Carrasco MM, Wolford JE.
 Child abuse and neglect.
 In: Zitelli, BJ, McIntire SC, Nowalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Diagnosis.
 7th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 6.
+Philadelphia, PA: Elsevier; 2018:chap 6.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.